To control the source of access to your business resources, you can use the referer hotlink protection feature in Tencent Cloud CDN.

 Toggle on the switch, select a hotlink protection type, tick Allow blank referer as needed, enter an IP or domain name in the input box, and click OK.

 www.abc.comis configured, then

 127.0.0.1is configured, then

 a.qq.comwill be matched.

-You can switch to disable the hotlink protection feature.
-When the switch is off, this feature will not take effect in the production environment even if there is an existing configuration.
-If the switch is on, a message will be displayed to confirm whether to enable this feature before the configuration takes effect across the entire network after the action is confirmed.
+You can toggle off the switch to disable this feature.
+When the switch is off, this feature does not take effect in the production environment even if there is an existing configuration.
+If you toggle the switch on, the configuration will take effect across the entire network after the action is confirmed.

 If your acceleration domain name is configured for global acceleration and you want to configure acceleration in and outside the Chinese mainland with different referer hotlink protection settings, you can click Add Special Configuration.

 www.test.com is as follows:

-The actual access status will be as follows:
+Then the actual access will be as follows:

-188.8.131.52initiates a request, the allowlist configured for Mainland China will be hit and the requested content will be directly returned.
+126.96.36.199, which matches the allowlist configured for the Chinese mainland, then the requested content will be directly returned.